RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ***

-Putting it All Together
+## Putting It All Together
---

-The complete class should now look as shown below:
+Your complete class now includes all required functionality:

 # [C#](#tab/tabid-8)
 ```cs